 REFRESH MATERIALIZED VIEW CONCURRENTLY MV_Customer_Data;

 This will refresh the data in materialized view concurrently.
-I hope you like this article on Postgres Materialized view with examples.
-Hoping that all concepts are cleared with this Postgres Materialized view article.
+I hope you like this article on PostgreSQL Materialized view with examples.
+Hoping that all concepts are cleared with this PostgreSQL Materialized view article.
 If you have any queries related to Postgres Materialized view kindly comment it in to comments section.